chzbrgr71/kube-con-2017/README.md

 In the process of building these demos based on Azure, Kubernetes, Istio, and Jenkins.

-kubectl create rolebinding jenkins-sa-admin \
+kubectl create clusterrolebinding jenkins-addon-cluster-admin \
   --clusterrole=cluster-admin \
-  --serviceaccount=jenkins:default \
-  --namespace=jenkins

-kubectl create rolebinding jenkins-sa-admin2 \
-  --clusterrole=cluster-admin \
-  --serviceaccount=jenkins:jenkins-jenkins \
+  --serviceaccount=jenkins:jenkins-jenkins
-  --namespace=jenkins